 David Allen, author of "Getting Things Done."

 One of the methods introduced by David Allen in his book Getting Things Done is to use a system to clear your mind.
-Whenever you think of something, being an idea, a specific task, something to remember, or else, he advises storing that information somewhere (a piece of paper or a digital software) so that it does not pollute your mind.
+Whenever you think of something, being an idea, a specific task, something to remember, or else, he advises storing that information somewhere safe (a piece of paper or a digital software) so that it does not pollute your mind.

 Indeed, by keeping that information in your brain, you might forget it, but most importantly, it creates unconscious stress that prevents you from using your brain for its creative capabilities.